 -Conditions frequently resulting in back problems include spine-weakening conditions such as ankylosing spondylitis, osteoarthritis, spinal stenosis, osteoporosis, Paget's disease.
 Additionally, other unrelated medical conditions can cause pain to spread to the back.
 Finally, spinal deformities including scoliosis, kyphosis as well as chronic pain syndrome can cause back pain.

 When you visit Dr. Shawn Hayden, the Harvard trained orthopedic surgeon at Onto Orthopedics, he will first physically examine your back for signs of obvious issues.
 If he is unable to make a diagnosis, he might request an x-ray, a MRI, or another test to get a better picture of your back problems.
 Onto Orthopedics has high quality diagnostic equipment including direct radiography (DR) x-ray and ultrasound machines on site for your convenience.

 Once Dr. Hayden has isolated the issue with your spine, he will recommend treatment ranging from rest to comprehensive surgical reconstruction.
-Our practice utilizes innovative minimally invasive regenerative medicine including platelet rich plasma (PRP) treatments.
+Our practice utilizes innovative minimally invasive reparative medicine.
 Dr. Hayden is trained in some of the latest surgical spinal procedures.
 Some of these procedures can be performed arthroscopically.
 Please contact us for more information.